githubEdit

 • Binaries: ~/.local/bin/

-The first startup may take a few minutes as Docker pulls the required images for k3d and the default applications.
+The first startup may take a few minutes as Docker pulls the required images.

 Install an Ethereum node on the Hoodi testnet: